openenergymonitor/EmonScripts/defaults/readme.md

 # Welcome to your emonPi/emonBase
 # --------------------------------------------------------------

-This image was build using the EmonScripts installation scripts: https://github.com/openenergymonitor/EmonScripts
+This image was built using the EmonScripts installation scripts: https://github.com/openenergymonitor/EmonScripts

 You can find the emonSD software stack installed in the following primary locations: